0 Comment

 The long-term success of any business initiative, including an employee rewards program, depends on its proper execution.

-In the case of a rewards program, the responsibility of its execution within the organization often lies with the HR.
+In the case of a rewards program, HR is often responsible for its execution within the organization.

-Hence, HR should continuously monitor program metrics and make necessary changes to keep up the employee interest and involvement.
+Hence, HR should continuously monitor program metrics and make necessary changes to keep employees interested and involved.

 What are the Challenges in the Execution of an Employee Recognition Program?